willwillems/ping-principal-mcp/README.md

 # Ping Principal MCP

-An MCP server that allows AI agents to ask questions to humans via **native macOS dialogs**.
-Stop AI hallucination by giving your AI an escape route when it needs human input!
+An MCP server that enables AI agents to request human input through native macOS dialogs.
+Provides a structured way for AI systems to ask clarifying questions rather than making assumptions.

-## Why This Exists
+## Overview

-Ever had an AI confidently give you the wrong API endpoint?
-Or make assumptions that break your code?
-This tool gives AI agents a way to ask questions directly through macOS native dialogs instead of hallucinating answers.

-**Before:** AI guesses and gets it wrong
-**After:** AI asks via a nice dialog: "Which database should I use for this project?"
+This tool implements the Model Context Protocol (MCP) to facilitate human-AI interaction through system dialogs.
+When an AI agent encounters uncertainty, it can invoke dialog tools to gather information from the user before proceeding.

 ## Features